edunham/site/2015/03/02/the_magic_of_extundelete.rst

 run extundelete from the same partition as the lost file was on.
-In that case, you are a terrible person for ignoring literally all the instructions about running extundelete from a livecd, and **do not boot from the drive with the delete file until after successful file recovery**.
+In that case, you are a terrible person for ignoring literally all the instructions about running extundelete from a livecd, and **do not boot from the drive with the deleted file until after successful file recovery**.

 I unmounted the partition, and the error did not reappear.